Decoding algorithms for surface codes: Noise models

 \subsection{SPAM and gate errors}

-As stated before, physical qubits experience errors from sources other than the unavoidable decoherence.
-Those errors refer to imperfect implementation of the operations that are done whenever the physical qubits are prepared, measured or manipulated by means of quantum gates, and are usually referred as circuit-level noise \cite{nielsen,heavyhexagon,chamberland}.
+These refer to errors arising from the imperfect implementation of the physical operations that are done whenever the qubits are prepared, measured or manipulated by means of quantum gates and the coupling to the environment while executing them.
+They are usually referred to as circuit-level noise \cite{nielsen,heavyhexagon,chamberland}.
+If only imperfect measurements are considered, the model is named phenomenological noise.
 These errors are usually classified and modelled in the following way: \begin{itemize} \item \textbf{SPAM errors:} these refer to the errors that occur due to the imperfect preparation of the states that are needed to initialize the surface code and the fact that the measurement operations done to detect the syndrome are not always successful.
 Since it is usually considered that a surface code is initialized with all the physical qubits on the $\ket{0}$ state, state preparation errors are usually modelled so that a $\ket{1}$ state is prepared instead of the $\ket{0}$ with a probability of error $2p_\mathrm{prep}/3$ \cite{fowlerReview,heavyhexagon,chamberland}.
 This is the same as considering a depolarizing channel after state preparation.
 Imperfect measurements are usually modelled by considering that the single-qubit measurement is flipped with a probability $2p_\mathrm{meas}/3$ error \cite{fowlerReview,heavyhexagon,chamberland}. \item \textbf{Noisy single-qubit gates:} due to their imperfect implementation, single qubit quantum gates, $\mathcal{U}$, do not perform the desired operation in a perfect way and, thus, introduce noise to the qubit.
 In this sense, the noisy quantum gate, $\mathcal{\tilde{U}}$, can be seen as the operation of the quantum gate followed by a quantum channel, $\Lambda$, that describes the noise introduced by the gate, i.e. $\mathcal{\tilde{U}} = \Lambda \circ \mathcal{U}$ \cite{nielsen,QEM2,deconvolution}.
 In this sense, single-qubit gate errors are usually modelled by considering that they are followed by a depolarizing channel with probability of error $p_\mathrm{1Q}$ \cite{fowlerReview,heavyhexagon,chamberland}.
 This implies that an $\mathrm{X}$, $\mathrm{Y}$ or $\mathrm{Z}$-error will be applied to the physical qubit with probability $p_\mathrm{1Q}/3$. \item \textbf{Noisy two-qubit gates:} similar to the single-qubit gate, two-qubit gates are also modelled by a noisy channel being applied after the perfect operation.
 However, the usually considered error map is the two-qubit depolarizing channel with probability of error $p_\mathrm{2Q}$ \cite{fowlerReview,heavyhexagon,chamberland}.
 Therefore, a Pauli error of the set $\{\mathrm{I,X,Y,Z}\}^{\otimes 2} \setminus \mathrm{I}^{\otimes 2}$ will be randomly applied after the perfect two-qubit gate with probability $p_\mathrm{2Q}/15$. \end{itemize}

 It is important to state that a biased circuit-level noise model can also be considered if the depolarizing channels are changed by Pauli channels with a bias towards $\mathrm{Z}$-errors equal to $\eta$ \cite{chamberland}.